byorgey/blog/posts/how-to-print-things.markdown

 pdftk $1 shuffle 1-$(((N+1)/2)) $(((N+1)/2 + 1))-end output $OUTPUT</code></pre></li>
 </ul>
 <h1 id="two-way-double-sided">Two-way double-sided</h1>
-<p>With an $latex n$-page document, put pages $latex 1$ through $latex \lceil n/2 \rceil$ on the fronts of the sheets, just as in the Möbius method, but then put the remaining pages on the backs of the sheets in the <em>opposite</em> order, as in the illustration below.
+<p>With an $n$-page document, put pages $1$ through $\lceil n/2 \rceil$ on the fronts of the sheets, just as in the Möbius method, but then put the remaining pages on the backs of the sheets in the <em>opposite</em> order, as in the illustration below.
 If there are an odd number of pages, leave the back of the first sheet blank.</p>
 <div style="text-align:center;">
 <p><img src="http://byorgey.files.wordpress.com/2016/05/c69e92db12f79907.png" /></p>
 </div>